 Following an accident, you’ll experience the more tangible losses identified in the previous section.
 These include immediate medical bills, repairs, and counseling.

 An accident also involves more intangible pain and suffering due to various indirect losses.
 These can include the toll injuries take on your career, social life, intimate relationships, and isolation or abandonment fears.
 For example:

 - Career – We’ve already identified how the recovery period can affect employment.
 Beyond that, you may also experience limitations in what you’re able to accomplish at your job.

 - Social Life – The need for belonging is a basic human need.
 Your social life is an important part of your life.
-It’s not a luxury, but a must-have.
+It’s not a luxury but a must-have.
 Due to your accident, you may not be able to do the social activities you once enjoyed.
-You might have subtle symptoms that prevent you from socializing at gatherings, such as tinnitus, chronic pain or paralysis.
+You might have subtle symptoms that prevent you from socializing at gatherings, such as tinnitus, chronic pain, or paralysis.

 - Intimate Relationships – Your most intimate relationships may be altered in a drastic way.
 Certain accident injuries can affect sex drive.
 Some accidents can result in post-traumatic stress disorder as well.
 You might have phobias, such as intense fear of driving or avoiding certain places that remind you of the place where you had your accident.
-Anxiety may be triggered in specific settings or by noises, which keeps you from wanting to go out on dates with your spouse.
+Anxiety may be triggered in specific settings or by noises, which keep you from wanting to go out on dates with your spouse.

 - Isolation and Abandonment Fears – Victims of car accident injuries sometimes believe that it’s best to hide away to take the burden off of family or friends.
 This is especially true if a person becomes paralyzed.
 Isolation can create abandonment fears.